Junior Faculty Mentoring

 - Establishing Your Committee

 Your committee should consist of at least three faculty members, two from the Department of Pediatrics and one who should be from outside our department (department not division).
-Invite each faculty member whom you and your chief have decided to be on your committee if he/she is willing to serve (the time-commitment for the mentor is minimal; usually two committee meetings a year).
-Please notify Carole and your chief who the members of your committee are.
+Invite each faculty member whom you and your chief have decided to be on your committee to inquire whether he/she is willing to serve (the time-commitment for the mentor is minimal; usually two committee meetings a year).

 - Scheduling Your Committee Meetings